 --grace-period=<seconds> option which allows a user to override the default and specify their own value.
 The value

 --grace-period=0 in order to perform force deletions.

-From Kubernetes v1.1, any container in a pod can enable privileged mode, using the
+Any container in a Pod can enable privileged mode, using the

 Pod is a top-level resource in the Kubernetes REST API.
-More details about the API object can be found at: Pod API object.Create an Issue Edit this Page
+The Pod API object definition describes the object in detail.

 Thanks for the feedback.
 If you have a specific, answerable question about how to use Kubernetes, ask it on Stack Overflow.
 Open an issue in the GitHub repo if you want to report a problem or suggest an improvement.